Deep focus vs rapid switching:

 That comparison is sloppy.

-So a kinder, more accurate framing is:
+A kinder and more accurate framing is:

-Some people have lower switching costs.
+• some people have lower switching costs;

-Some people have higher switching costs.
+• some people have higher switching costs;

 When you stop treating switching ability as a virtue, you can stop lecturing yourself and start designing your life.

-The pistil toolkit (how to make switching less brutal)
+The pistil toolkit: making switching less brutal

 Here is the part that tends to change things, because insight alone rarely pays the bills.